mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

 #Get the information for a specific svc
 kubectl describe svc <svc-name>

+#List the deployments
+#Other rk: "kubectl get deployment" works as well for the same purpose
+kubectl get deploy

+#Get the information for a specific deployment
+kubectl describe deploy <deployment-name>

+#Scale pods
+kubectl scale --replicas=3 deployment/<deployment-name>

+#Set Autoscale
+#Note: you need to setup resources:requests/cpu before
+kubectl autoscale deployment <deployment-name> --cpu-percent=50 --min=3 --max=10
+#You could see the status of the autoscaler:
+kubectl get hpa

 #Delete a pod, service, deployment by their yaml file
 kubectl delete \
     -f aks-deploy.yml